dh7fin/Azure-Sentinel-Bruteforce-Detection/README.md

 ## Overview

-This project demonstrates the implementation of a cloud-native SIEM solution in Microsoft Azure using Microsoft Sentinel to detect brute-force RDP authentication attempts against a Windows virtual machine.
+This project demonstrates how to use Microsoft Sentinel to detect brute-force RDP authentication attempts against a Windows virtual machine in Microsoft Azure as part of a cloud-native SIEM solution.

-The lab simulates repeated failed logon attempts (Event ID 4625) and validates end-to-end detection from log ingestion to automated incident generation and investigation.
+The lab replicates multiple unsuccessful attempts to log in (Event ID 4625) and verifies end-to-end detection, from automated incident generation and investigation to log ingestion.

 ---

 ## Threat Context

-Brute-force attacks are a common credential access technique targeting internet-exposed services such as RDP.
-In cloud environments, exposed virtual machines without proper monitoring can be vulnerable to password spraying and automated authentication attacks.
+RDP and other internet-exposed services are frequently the target of brute-force attacks, a common credential access tactic.
+In cloud environments, automated authentication attacks and password spraying can affect exposed virtual machines that are not properly monitored.

-This project focuses on detecting abnormal authentication behaviour using Windows Security Events and transforming that telemetry into actionable security incidents within Microsoft Sentinel.
+This project's focus is to use Windows Security Events to detect unusual authentication behaviour and turn that information into Microsft Sentinel security incidents that can be taken action on.

 ---